WYMS: History

 Initially, WYMS ran mainstream jazz as "Jazz 89" with various ethnic programming (particularly Polka music) on the weekends, along with the standard high school radio programming and training intended by the operation of a school district radio station.

 In the spring of 2002, Milwaukee Public Schools had a budget shortfall and the station's operations were handed over to WUWM at the University of Wisconsin–Milwaukee.
 For a short period, WYMS simulcasted WUWM's programming before switching over to syndicated mainstream jazz music after listener criticism of the duplicative programming.
 MPS soon offered the rights to an interest non-profit to take over WYMS's operations, with Radio Milwaukee eventually being approved by the MPS board to operate and program the station.

 Under management of Radio Milwaukee, the station planned to introduce an eclectic contemporary music format.
 After many delays and target sign-on dates, the station dropped the automated jazz programming and began stunting on February 23, 2007.
 The new format officially debuted on February 26, with on-air personalities first appearing on March 5.

 In May 2010 the station picked up World Cafe from WUWM after that station considered the program's music direction out of format.

 In May 2016 88Nine Radio Milwaukee welcomed Glenn Kleiman as executive director.
 January 2019 saw WYMS officially join NPR as a member station.

 On August 11, 2022, WYMS partnered with Super Hi Fi to launch an online radio station called "Rhythm Lab Radio".

+In July 2025, longtime WLUM-FM morning hose Jonathan Adler joined WYMS as assistant program director and nighttime host.
+Following the sale of WLUM to a religious broadcaster, WYMS became Milwaukee's only station playing alternative music.